The guest of honor was late, not that any of the few thousand of us waiting in the arena of the Kay Bailey Hutchison Convention Center cared.

 It was May 29, 2015, the first and only day of the three-day Dallas Fan Expo I could attend.

-I’d been in the same building as her five years earlier, while attending Star Wars Celebration in Orlando.
-Then, with my mom, dad and sister in tow, I had seen her and Mark Hamill on a video screen in an overflow room during the “Main Event,” during an interview between Daily Show host Jon Stewart and George Lucas.
+I’d been in the same building as her five years earlier, while attending Star Wars Celebration in Orlando, Florida, with my mom, dad and sister in tow.
+I had seen her and Mark Hamill on a video screen in an overflow room during the “Main Event,” during an interview between Daily Show host Jon Stewart and George Lucas.

 But on this day, roughly 20 years after I was first introduced to Princess Leia via the Star Wars VHS tapes I wore out until 2005, Fisher was the Main Event.